Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws: Numerical Examples

 $\bullet$ Scheme 2: The WB A-WENO scheme from \cite{CKX_24WB}, in which the Ai-WENO-Z interpolation is applied to the equilibrium variables $\bm E$ without any LCD;

-$\bullet$ Scheme 3: The A-WENO scheme from \cite{Chu21}, which can only preserve the simplest ``lake-at-rest'' steady states, but use the LCD applied to the conservative variables $\bm U$ to reduce the spurious oscillations.
+$\bullet$ Scheme 3: The A-WENO scheme from \cite{Chu21}, which can only preserve the simplest ``lake-at-rest'' steady states, but uses the LCD applied to the conservative variables $\bm U$ to reduce the spurious oscillations.

-In all of the examples, we have solved the ODE systems \eref{2.3} and \eref{2.8a} and using the three-stage third-order strong stability preserving (SSP) Runge-Kutta solver (see, e.g., \cite{Gottlieb11,Gottlieb12}) with the time-step restricted by the CFL number $0.5$.
+In all of the examples, we solve the ODE systems \eref{2.3} and \eref{2.8a} using the three-stage third-order SSP Runge--Kutta method (see, e.g., \cite{Gottlieb11,Gottlieb12}) with the time-step restricted by the CFL number $0.5$.

+When the eigendecomposition of matrices $C$, $C^x$, or $C^y$ is required, we perform it using the FORTRAN LAPACK routine GEEV.